n1chols/nixos-simple-system/README.md

 # nixos-simple-system
 A rigid flake to output a working system for any personal computer using the simplest set of options possible.
+This flake is meant to be a drop in replacement for `nixpkgs.lib.nixosSystem`.

 ## Options
 Note that the only required option is `rootDevice` to enable a working filesystem.